lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

   }
 ```

 The `authorized` callback function updates the `App` component state.
 So we've given our `Auth` class the ability to nudge our `React` app once authentication has taken place.
-Both `authorized` and `deauthorized` are then responsible for pushing us back to the `Home` route once done.
+The `authorized` function will also look to see if we have a localStorage item for a `redirectTo` path, so after we've authorized we can push the user to a predetermined route, like the page they were on when they tried to login.
+The `deauthorized` function is response for pushing us back to the `Home` route once we've logged out.

 The last little change is adding the `withRouter` [higher-order component](https://reactjs.org/docs/higher-order-components.html).
 Concretely, a higher-order component is a function that takes a component and returns a new component.
 Whereas a component transforms props into UI, a higher-order component transforms a component into another component.